Policy 5.1.1 —Admissions and Registration

 5. For skills-based courses, particularly those in the advanced technology programs, demonstration of student skills may be a component of the evaluation process.
 Decisions related to the possible need for a demonstration of skills will be made by the appropriate faculty member(s) and Dean, in consultation with the Vice President of Instruction.

-C. The responsibility for determining transfer credit from other colleges and universities rests with the Director of Enrollment.
+C. The responsibility for determining transfer credit from other colleges and universities rests with the Registrar.
 When there is doubt about the appropriateness of transfer credit or when a student wishes to appeal a transfer credit decision, the transcript will be referred to the appropriate faculty member(s) and Dean, whose decision will be final.
 In such cases, the Dean will note the decision in the student’s academic file.
 Time limits may be imposed in certain situations, such as for allied health program courses.
 Student Services and the appropriate Dean will maintain a list of courses that have time limits for transfer.

 D. When a student transfers from a post-secondary institution to the College, the following steps will be implemented: